 Tucked up in Granite Belt wine country is Stanthorpe, a town affectionately known as the ‘coldest town in Queensland’ during winter.
-However, during the warm summer months the area is blossoming with life; fruit and vegetables fill the fields, the vineyards hang full of grapes and the town has a lively buzz.
+However, during the warm summer months the area is blossoming with life: fruit and vegetables fill the fields, the vineyards hang full of grapes and the town has a lively buzz.

-Leave Brisbane early on a Saturday morning, drive the 250 kilometres inland and start your 24-hour adventure.
+Leave Brisbane early on a Saturday morning and drive the 250 kilometres inland to start your 24-hour adventure.

-1pm Lunch at the Big Apple
+1pm: Lunch at the Big Apple

 Twenty kilometres short of Stanthorpe on the New England Highway is a wonderful delicatessen, café and wine store called Vincenzo’s, owned and run by a fantastically, quirky Italian man.
 His shop stocks everything from olives to salami and macadamias to merlot.
-My personal favourite – his homemade tomato relish with chili.
+My personal favourite – his homemade tomato relish with chilli.

-3pm Discover a winery tour
+3pm: Discover a winery tour

-As the heat of the day starts to subside it’s time to wander through the vineyards of a local winery.
-With over 50 vineyards scattered around the hillsides taking part in a tour is a must-do – the difficult thing is deciding which one to join!
+As the heat of the day starts to subside, it’s time to wander through the vineyards of a local winery.
+With over 50 vineyards scattered around the hillsides, taking part in a tour is a must-do – the difficult thing is deciding which one to join!

 We stopped off at Felsburg Winery, a magnificent red cedar and granite building that’s perched on the top of the hill just south of Stanthorpe, wandered through the vineyards, sampled their Merlot and Shiraz (my favourite) and admired the view.

-9am Trek through a national park
+9am: Trek through a national park

-12pm Replace that lost energy
+12pm: Replace that lost energy

 My recommendation?
 Walk straight through the shop into the café and order the Ice Cream Burger – two scoops of your favourite flavour sandwiched between two slices of chocolate cake.
-Maybe the 20 kilometre walk would have been better?
+Maybe the 20-kilometre walk would have been better…

-2pm – Visit the museum
+2pm: Visit the museum

-Wander through the period buildings of the Stanthorpe Heritage museum, learn about the local gaol and roll-up tree (an early version of Facebook where people could leave messages for each other), and walk out armed with enough knowledge to annoy the hell out of your mates with seemingly useless facts.
+Wander through the period buildings of the Stanthorpe Heritage Museum, learn about the local gaol and roll-up tree (an early version of Facebook where people could leave messages for each other), and walk out armed with enough knowledge to annoy the hell out of your mates with seemingly useless facts.
 My favourite?
 How the town got its name – Stannum from tin, and thorpe from the English word ‘village’.

-3pm – Stock-up on goodness
+3pm: Stock-up on goodness